Definitions and terms

 Probable evidence indicates there is data strong enough to support a probable causal relationship between the exposure and the risk of a particular cancer.
 There is enough evidence to generally justify recommendations designed to reduce the risk of cancer.

 Processed meat is meat that has been preserved by smoking, curing or salting, or by adding preservatives such as nitrites or nitrates.
 Examples of processed meat include ham, bacon, pastrami, salami, bratwursts, frankfurters, hot dogs and some types of minced meat.
-Note that ordinary Australian BBQ sausages aren't classified as processed meat as they're not smoked or cured with nitrates/ nitrates.
+Note that ordinary Australian BBQ sausages aren't classified as processed meat as they're not smoked or cured with nitrates/ nitrites.

 Selenium is present at varying concentrations in different soils and since plants take up selenium from the soil, these levels determine the amount present in vegetables.
-Other dietary sources include Brazil nuts, fish, wholegrains, wheatgerm and sunflower seeds.
+Dietary sources include Brazil nuts, fish, wholegrains, wheatgerm and sunflower seeds.
 It is toxic in large amounts, but is essential in the diet at trace levels.

 Many of the above definitions are from: World Cancer Research Fund / American Institute for Cancer Research.
 Food, Nutrition, Physical Activity, and the Prevention of Cancer: a Global Perspective.
 Washington DC: AICR, 2007